loichiilek/eNETS_Demo_Rails/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.
+## eNETS_Demo_Android
+This repository will get you a copy of the project up and running on your local machine for development and testing purposes.
+**Does not** show interaction with merchant portal.

+See [development portal](https://api-developer.nets.com.sg/) for a complete guide on how to deploy the project on a live system.

 Things you may want to cover: